grepString/RedBot-Cogs/README.md

 # Overwatch Cog
-Cog for Twentysix26's Discord bot
+Cog for Twentysix26's "Red" Discord bot

-Get your Overwatch stats from casual or competitive play.
+Fetches your Overwatch stats from casual and competitive play using the API @ https://owapi.net